H-KrishnaKumar/docs_updates/en/product/project/index.md

 ---
 ## How to allocate resources in a Project?

 Projects were designed from scratch to scale easily as the requirements of your data Project evolve.
-You can independently **scale horizontally and vertically** in any component of your choice in just a few clicks, for example in the [preferences](/en/product/dpe/jobs/resources) of a [Data Processing Engine workflow](/en/product/dpe/workflows/index.md), or in the [preferences](/en/product/ml/pipelines/execute/preferences) of a [Machine Learning Manager pipeline](/en/product/ml/pipelines/index.md).
+You can independently **scale horizontally and vertically** in any component of your choice in just a few clicks, for example in the [preferences](/en/product/dpe/jobs/resources) of a [Data Processing Engine workflow](/en/product/dpe/workflows/index.md).
 Deployed instances, such as [APIs](en/product/api-manager/index), [applications](/en/product/app-manager/index) or [database engines](/en/product/project/storage-engine/index), can also be scaled independently.

 Each component in your Project will consume [resources](/en/product/billing/resources/index) when it is actively running (either through a job or a deployment).